Chirontex/magnate/README.md

 ## TODO

-1. White the docs.
+1. Write the docs.

-2. Add HAVING and JOIN(?) to Active Record.
+2. Add GROUP BY, HAVING and JOIN(?) to Active Record.

 ## How to use